KarthikeyaGundumogula/staking_vault/user-stories.md

 # User Stories for Capital Layer Protocol Staking Vault

+## **Actors**
+1. Node Operator - create vaults
+2. Capital Provider - Deposit Capital into vault earns rewards
+3. Position Holder - Capital Provider who holds a position NFT
+4. Agent - Monitors node performance and can raise slashing requests and deposits rewards
+5. Beneficiary - Receives a share of rewards from the vault ( An off-chain entity supplier who provides services to node operators)

 ## **Initialization**

-* As an admin, when I initialize a vault with valid configuration, the vault is created and the formation phase begins. ✅
+* As an node-operator, when I initialize a vault with valid configuration, the vault is created and the formation phase begins. ✅
-* As an admin, when I initialize a vault with invalid shares or min/max cap mismatch, the transaction fails with "Invalid Configuration". ✅
+* As an node-operator, when I initialize a vault with invalid shares or min/max cap mismatch, the transaction fails with "Invalid Configuration". ✅
-* As an admin, when I initialize a vault a new MPL-Core collection is created. ✅
+* As an node-operator, when I initialize a vault a new MPL-Core collection is created. ✅

 ---